Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

- perfect /triangles|pyramids/, /square|cubes/,.; are easy, but a line is the easiest (ever tried staring into the end of one? cams are the safest goggles! there's many different observations (geometry,filters,..), but most /fires|lights|lasers|fibre optics|../ are imperfect(? for _ /purposes?/)) the grid is disconnected; otherwise bricking could rm all infrastructure it's like tuning a coat hanger v intelligent design; try not to hang yourself into a blackhole, space, star, /supernovae?/, /nullislands?/,.. mantras have geometric waveforms; this is indicative for the importance of correct pronounciation (verbal, neurofeedback,.; shyamayoga) i can fly; plane v jumping v falling v wingsuit v parachute v.. #deadlines\.//, those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly #pestilence i am a shapeshifter; aging, amputation, gmo,.. #fountain∘youth
+ perfect /triangles|pyramids/, /square|cubes/,.; are easy, but a line is the easiest (ever tried staring into the end of one? cams are the safest goggles! there's many different observations (geometry,filters,..), but most /fires|lights|lasers|fibre optics|../ are imperfect(? for _ /purposes?/)) the grid is disconnected; otherwise bricking could rm all infrastructure it's like tuning a coat hanger v intelligent design; try not to hang yourself into a blackhole, space, star, /supernovae?/, /nullislands?/,.. mantras have geometric waveforms; this is indicative for the importance of correct pronounciation (verbal, neurofeedback, mudrā,.; shyamayoga) i can fly; plane v jumping v falling v wingsuit v parachute v.. #deadlines\.//, those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly #pestilence i am a shapeshifter; aging, amputation, gmo,.. #fountain∘youth